 Themes and front office modules from the Addons marketplace should work well together out of the box, and therefore should use the same CSS framework.

-This is why the PrestaShop Addons marketplace will only accept 1.7 themes that use Bootstrap, and will refuse themes that do not.
-The theme validator will be updated accordingly.
+This is why the PrestaShop Addons marketplace will only accept 1.7 themes that use Bootstrap 4, and will refuse themes that do not.
+The theme validator has been updated accordingly.

-Will the Starter Theme or the default theme use Bootstrap?
+Will the Starter Theme or the default theme use Bootstrap 4?

 Why is the 1.7 default theme switching to one

 PrestaShop used to send many files to the browser, for every page:

 category.js, etc. Finally, modules added their own JS.
 It was a useless mess: something like 30 core JS files and one file per module.

 With 1.7, we just concatenate these files into a single minified

 theme.js file using Webpack.
 Then, modules are free to add their own files, after a single core JS file instead of 30.
 From there on, the browser’s cache does its job.

 theme.js file are MUCH smaller than their 1.6 counterparts (even minified).